 Large jobs with thousands of processes can overload the file systems connected to the cluster during startup if the binary is linked to (many) shared libraries that are stored on these file systems.

-To avoid this issue and to also improve the performance by reducing the overhead from function calls from shared libraries, static builds are recommended.
+To avoid this issue and to also improve the performance by reducing the overhead from function calls from shared libraries, compiling dependencies statically is recommended.

 During link-time, you can set the compiler to prefer static libraries over shared libraries if both are found in the library search path with

-# Link libm statically if available, set back to prefer shared libraries again after (default) <compiler> ... -Wl,-Bstatic -lm -Wl,-Bdynamic
+# Link libhdf5 statically, set back to look for shared libraries again after (default) <compiler> ... -Wl,-Bstatic -lhdf5 -Wl,-Bdynamic